Where in the world are financial services firms closest to achieving gender equity among their leadership ranks?

 Viewing these numbers with an industry lens, women’s share of leadership roles within FSIs compares favorably across 11 industries, according to S&P Global’s Gender equality in the workplace report.6

 But the numbers only tell part of the narrative.
-The programs and strategies that FSIs enact to increase the representation of women in leadership are the ultimate drivers of sustainable, long-term change.
+The programmes and strategies that FSIs enact to increase the representation of women in leadership are the ultimate drivers of sustainable, long-term change.

 Finally, many investors are also monitoring and advocating for gender diversity on boards and within the leadership ranks.11 Credit Suisse’s 2021 “Gender 3000” research found a “diversity premium,” defined as a correlation between more gender-diverse leadership and higher returns on capital, among other financial measures.12